 Day 6: Scenic Drive to Monteverde (with a Birding Stop!)

-A day pass costs approximately $30.
-Just call or text ahead on WhatsApp to let them know you are coming. +506 8875 1498
+A day pass costs about $30.
+Just call or text ahead on WhatsApp to let them know you’re coming: +506 8875 1498.

 Day 7: Monteverde Cloud Forest Reserve + Hummingbird Garden

-Start your day early with a visit to the Monteverde Cloud Forest Biological Reserve—one of Costa Rica’s most iconic nature destinations.
+Start your day early with a visit to the Monteverde Cloud Forest Biological Reserve, one of Costa Rica’s most iconic nature destinations.

 Kari’s Travel Tip: Support the cafe or gift shop while you’re there.